 SNMP Set operations must be enabled on the system running Server Administrator in order to change Server Administrator attributes using IT Assistant.
 To enable remote shutdown of a system from IT Assistant, SNMP Set operations must be enabled.

 NOTE: Rebooting of your system for change management functionality does not require SNMP Set operations.

-To enable SNMP Set operations on a system running Server Administrator, edit the SNMP agent configuration file, /etc/snmp/snmpd.conf, and perform the following steps:
+To enable SNMP Set operations on a system running Server Administrator: